SiG-FSTM/sig-fstm.github.io/_posts/CTF UniKL 2018 Writeup: Nexagate Bounty 2.md

 After downloaded it, the first thing I do is by issuing a `file EvidencePendrive.E01` command to the E01 file.
 And it said, `EvidencePendrive.E01: EWF/Expert Witness/EnCase image file format`.

-The question's concept are same like previous forensic competition CyberHeroes that we've been participated, where they gave us an E01 file to do the analysis on it.
+The question's concept are same like previous forensic competition CyberHeroes that we've been participated, where they give us an E01 file to do analysis on it.

 So, I open the E01 file with `FTK Imager` software which is a computer forensics software made by AccessData, and do a static forensic analysis on that image.